GeoscienceAustralia/sar-pipeline/docs/pipelines/isce3_rtc.md

 ### 3.1.
 Overview

 The following diagram displays the overall architecture of the pipeline.
 Docker is highly recommended to ensure the required environments are correctly configured.
 The full pipeline run is controlled by the workflow script [run_isce3_rtc_pipeline.sh](../../scripts/run_isce3_rtc_pipeline.sh) that accepts command-line arguments, and passes them to the appropriate process.
-The main functions used to download, process and upload can be found in the [isce3_rtc cli.py script](../../sar_pipeline/pipelines/isce3_rtc/cli.py).
+The main functions used to download, process and upload can be found in the isce3_rtc [cli.py](../../sar_pipeline/pipelines/isce3_rtc/cli.py) script.

 ![isce3_rtc Pipeline Overview](../images/isce3_rtc_architecture_overview.png)

 ### 3.2.
 Environment Variables

 At runtime, the pipeline expects the following environment variables to be set.
 These can be passed in using an environment file (`.env`).
 NASA earthdata credentials can be created here - https://urs.earthdata.nasa.gov/.
 Credentials for the Copernicus Data Space Ecosystem (CDSE) can be created here - https://dataspace.copernicus.eu/.
 Credentials for the Copernicus Australasian Datahub (AUS_COP_HUB) were provided internally.
+The AUS_COP_HUB can be contacted at CopernicusAustralasia@ga.gov.au or via the [website](https://www.copernicus.gov.au/).

 [.env.example](../../.env.example)